three-stacks/travelpack/README.md

 * Testing: Travis CI, Mocha, Chai

 ## Database Schema
 The schema for Travelpack was designed with packs in the center.
-Packs have a one to many relationship with the itinerary, map, photo, budget, and message to ensure that only members within each pack have access to the data thereby maintaining each pack(groups) privacy.
+Packs have a one to many relationship with the itinerary, map, photo, budget, and message to ensure that only members within each pack have access to the data thereby maintaining each pack (group) privacy.

 ![img](https://i.imgur.com/hTCLrUE.png)

 ### Summary of database schema:
 * Packs have one to many relationship with itinerary, map, photo, budget, and message.
-* Users and Packs have a many to many relationship with Group as their join table.
-* Each Message belongs to a user and pack.
+* Group is a join table for Users and Paccks.

 ## Architecture